If you have any questions regarding your shares, please contact our registrars:

 For security and anti-fraud reasons we do not accept instructions by e-mail and we have not made a note of any changes you asked for in your email.

 If you have changed your name you need to send us a signed letter telling us your full name, address, the name of the company you hold shares in and if you know it, your Investor Code (IVC), along with the original legal document which confirms the change, such as a marriage certificate or decree absolute.

 You can do this in one of the following ways:

-If you have lost your share certificate and need a replacement, please call us on the number below.
+If you have lost your share certificate and need a replacement, please call us.
 You will need to fill in a letter of indemnity which we will send to you.
-We may need you to pay a fee which can be paid by debit card if you call us on the number below.
-If you do not have a debit card you can send a cheque payable to ‘Capita Registrars Limited’.
+We may need you to pay a fee which can be paid by debit card if you call us.
+If you do not have a debit card you can send a cheque payable to ‘Link Market Services Ltd’.
 We cannot accept payment by cash, postal order or credit card.
 When we receive the completed letter of indemnity from you, we may need to carry out security and anti-fraud checks.